If Only (KT Tunstall song): Critical reception

-"If Only" has received mixed reviews from music critics.
-Reviewers for Channel 4 praised the song for its "chirpy chorus and beaming harmonies" and gave it eight stars out of ten.
-Christopher Hammer of AllGigs.co.uk gave it three stars out of five, calling it an "[almost] perfect song for a lazy Sunday afternoon drive".
-Sarah Walters of the Manchester Evening News was less impressed, viewing the song's "chart-ready pop" sound and "bah-bah-bah backing vocals" as a step backwards from her earlier hits such as "Black Horse and the Cherry Tree", and gave it two stars out of five.
-It was chosen as an album highlight by Allmusic editor Stephen Thomas Erlewine.
+"If Only" received a mixed to generally favourable response from music critics.
+Contemporary reviews differed over the song's polished pop-rock production, with some critics praising its melody and accessibility while others considered its commercial sound less distinctive than Tunstall's earlier work.
+The song was positively received by Channel 4, which awarded it eight out of ten and praised its "chirpy chorus and beaming harmonies".
+Christopher Hammer of AllGigs.co.uk gave the single three out of five, describing it as an "[almost] perfect song for a lazy Sunday afternoon drive".
+Sarah Walters of the Manchester Evening News was more critical, awarding the single two out of five.
+Walters characterised the track as "chart-ready pop" and criticised its "bah-bah-bah backing vocals", arguing that the approach represented a step backwards from the sound of Tunstall's earlier material.